will-allison/blog/README.md

 Launch the App Engine and click "File --> Add Existing Application" and select the folder you have downloaded the files above into.

+A live version of this application can be found here: http://blog-144022.appspot.com/blog

 ## Overview ##

 This application will create a fully functional blog.